 She was a Professional Development Instructor with the Nova Scotia Barristers’ Society for 10 years and taught part-time at the Schulich School of Law for nine years prior to joining the faculty full-time in 2015.
-She was nominated for the Law Student Society and Alumni Association Award for Excellence in Teaching in 2013–2014.
+She was nominated for the Law Student Society and Alumni Association Award for Excellence in Teaching in 2013–2014 and 2016–2017.

 - Second Year Moot (LAWS 2201)

 - Dalhousie Journal of Legal Studies (LAWS 2226)

 - Public Law Placement (LAWS 2238)